NVMe SSD is not detected in Windows 11

 First of all, you can download and install Qiling Disk Master Standard, try it by yourself.

 Step 1.
-Open this freeware, in the left tab page, select Backup and then select Disk Backup.
+Open this freeware, select Backup in the left tab page, and then select Disk Backup.

 Step 3.
 Select the source disk that you want to back up.